 Poison oak rash is an allergic reaction to the leaves or stems of the western poison oak plant (Toxicodendron diversilobum).
 The plant looks like a leafy shrub and can grow up to six feet tall.
 In shady areas, the plant can grow like a climbing vine.
-The leaves usually have three separate leaflets, but there can be up to nine leaflets, each about one to four inches long.
+The leaves usually have 3 separate leaflets, but there can be up to 9 leaflets, each about 1 to 4 inches long.

 In spring, the leaves can be red or green.
-The plant produces small white, yellow, or green flowers.
-During the summer, leaves are green and the plant grows berries.
+The plant produces small flowers that are white, yellow, or green.
+During the summer, the leaves are green and the plant grows berries.
 In late summer, the leaves turn red and orange.

-If you’re allergic to poison oak, signs will begin to appear one to six days after exposure.
+If you’re allergic to poison oak, signs will begin to appear 1 to 6 days after exposure.
 Most of the time, you’ll notice it within the first 24 to 48 hours.

 The most obvious evidence of an allergic reaction is skin rash, also called dermatitis.
-First, you’ll notice some stinging, itching, and minor skin irritation.
-Eventually, you’ll break out in a red rash that gets itchier as it progresses.
+First, you may notice some stinging, itching, and minor skin irritation.
+Eventually, a red rash breaks out that gets itchier as it progresses.
 The rash will be worse in the areas that had direct contact with the plant.
 Bumps will start to form and eventually turn into large blisters that ooze liquid.
-Within a few days, the blisters will begin to dry up and form a crust.
+Within a few days, the blisters begin to dry up and form a crust.

 Poison oak rash is most likely to appear around your wrists, ankles, and neck, where the skin is thinner.
 The rash usually peaks about a week after exposure and lasts 5 to 12 days.
 In rare cases, it can last a month or more.

-If you’re allergic to something, the reaction has the potential to be stronger each time you’re exposed.
-Signs of severe allergic reaction include:
+If you’re allergic to something, the reaction has the potential to be stronger each time you’re exposed to the allergen.
+Signs of a severe allergic reaction include:

 - difficulty breathing